caffeinjunkie/charging-station-web/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-If the backend doesn't run on its default port, change the URL on ```src/config/index.ts``` with the correct port
+If the backend doesn't run on its default port, change the URL on ```src/config/index.ts``` with the correct port.

 ### `npm run test`